The State of the Nation’s Housing 2018

 - Between 1960 and 2016, the median rent payment rose 62 percent while the median renter income rose 5 percent.
 In the same period, the median home value increased 112 percent while the median owner income rose 50 percent.

-- 1 million households were cost burdened in 2016.
+- More than 38 million households were cost burdened in 2016.

 - Even in the most affordable states, more than one-fifth of households were cost burdened.

 - Nearly half of today’s renters are cost burdened, and nearly a quarter are severely cost burdened.